The Ultimate Guide For Driving On Iceland’s Ring Road

-The length of the ring road means that you could probably drive it in about 17 hours with ideal weather and traffic conditions.
-Of course, this isn’t recommended at all (why would you want to speed past all the good stuff?), so the real question becomes: How many days does it take to drive the ring road?
+You could drive Iceland’s Ring Road in about 17 hours with ideal weather and traffic conditions.
+Of course, this isn’t recommended at all because why would you want to speed past all the good stuff?
+So the real question is how many days does it take to drive the Ring Road?

 Some do it in 5 days, others in 2 weeks; it all depends on what you want to see on the way and the kind of activities you want to do.
-However, most will spend between 7-10 days driving around the Ring Road, which gives plenty of time for exploring, and still leaves you wanting more.
-We recommend giving yourself 14 days or so to properly explore the Ring Road, allowing you to linger in the places you love for longer.
-Take more pictures, enjoy the scenery and enjoy one more cup of coffee with pastries.
+However, most will spend between 7-10 days road tripping on the loop, which gives you enough time to explore much of the island.
+We recommend giving yourself 14 days or so to properly explore the Ring Road so you can get the full experience and linger in the places you love for longer.
+Take pictures, enjoy the scenery, and grab some local coffee and pastries to snack on along the way.

 Should I drive clockwise or counter-clockwise?

-It’s completely up to you and what you want to see and do.
-However, most will opt to drive it counter-clockwise, going first along the south coast to the east with cities like Höfn, known for its fresh seafood restaurants, and Egilstaðir (the only place where you can see reindeer), to the whale-watching wonders of Húsavík in the north and the capital of the north itself, Akureyri.
+It’s completely up to you and what you want to see and do, however, most will opt to drive it counter-clockwise.
+Head down the south coast driving towards the east to see cities like Höfn (known for its fresh seafood restaurants) and Egilstaðir (the only place where you can see reindeer), then move onto the north to experience the whale-watching wonders of Húsavík.

 An even better idea is to start off with the popular Golden Circle route, as all roads tend to link up with the Ring Road in the south after you’ve finished.
 There are fewer sights in Iceland’s northwest unless you are planning to take in Snaefellsnes, so if you’re running out of time, it’s always easier to rush back to Reykjavik through that area rather than missing out on the sunny pasturelands of the south coast.

-Of course, thanks to its position in North Atlantic, Iceland experiences moody weather year-round.
-That obviously means that the summer months, from June through to August, are the best months to drive the Ring Road because that’s when the weather is at its calmest.
-In summer, Iceland is the home of the Midnight Sun, meaning you can pack more into each day and drive longer without worrying that you will lose the light.
+Of course, thanks to its position in the North Atlantic, Iceland experiences moody weather year-round.
+That obviously means that the summer months (June through to August) are the best months to drive on the Ring Road (or any road in Iceland for that matter) because that’s when the weather is at its calmest.
+In summer, Iceland is home to the Midnight Sun.
+This consists of bright nights and nearly 24 hours of daylight.
+During the summer months, you can pack more activities and sightseeing into each day and drive for longer periods without worrying that you will lose the light.

 Driving the Ring Road in Winter